aj3sh/pagemeta/README.md

 # PAGE META
-Page meta is a Django package allowing to add meta tags and descriptions dynamically.
+Page meta is a Django package allowing to add meta tags, og tags, images, and descriptions dynamically.
 Meta tags are stored in models and can be managed through Django admin (or any CMS).

 ## Installation